GitTools/GitVersion/README.md

 So this project assumes you have https://github.com/Particular/GitFlow checked out to the same directory for running unit tests

+## Release Candidates

+How do we do release candidates??
+Perhaps  tag a release branch and then count forward from the tag to get RC1, RC2 etc??

 ## For reference

 ### [Semantic Versioning](http://semver.org/)